-Update 12 of the Big Data Tools plugin for IntelliJ IDEA Ultimate, PyCharm Professional, and DataGrip has been released.
-You can install it from the JetBrains Plugin Repository or from inside your IDE.
+Big Data Tools plugin for version 2021.1 of IntelliJ IDEA Ultimate, PyCharm Professional, and DataGrip has been released.
+You can install it from the JetBrains Marketplace or from inside your IDE.
 The plugin allows you to edit Zeppelin notebooks, upload files to cloud filesystems, and monitor Hadoop and Spark clusters.

 In this release, we’ve added experimental Python support and global search inside Zeppelin notebooks.
 We’ve also addressed a variety of bugs.
 Let’s talk about the details.